 Printers and paper deals for students

-Canon has a pretty epic Back to School deal.
-You can get 15% off select PIXMA printers including the G-series; as well as 20% off all photo and A4 paper.
+Canon has some Back to School deals, too.
+You can get up to 15% off calculators; as well as 20% off photo and A4 paper.
 Ideal for students who need to print off study papers at home.

 Canon Back to School promotion, Canon